alex-t-nguyen/MALGenreAdder_Sorter/README.md

 ![Command prompt command to get genres](images/OutputAnimeList.PNG)

 ## Notes
-Chromedriver.exe file included to keep selenium updated with chrome (need to delete and download new chromedriver whenever chrome has update from [here](https://chromedriver.storage.googleapis.com/index.html))
+Chromedriver.exe file included to keep selenium updated with chrome (need to delete and download new chromedriver whenever chrome has update from [here](https://chromedriver.storage.googleapis.com/index.html)).
+To update chromedriver, download the chromedriver zip file, extract the chromedriver.exe file and save in MAL program folder (replace previous chromedriver.exe file if the old file is already there).